team-perfect-deliverables/charlie/README.md

 Charlie is multi-player.
 However, players do not play one another.
 Instead, depending on the plugin configuration,
-Dealer may allocate at most bots that simulate real players.
+Dealer may allocate up to two bots that simulate real players.
 If no bots have been configured, the game is "heads up," that is, the player against Dealer.
 Yet Charlie supports multiple dealers concurrently which is the multi-player basis.

-The Dealer keeps a copy of player hands and implements the play rules, e.g., determining the sequence of players, executing play requests, deciding wins, losses, etc.
+Dealer keeps a copy of player hands and implements the play rules, e.g., determining the sequence of players, executing play requests, deciding wins, losses, etc.
 The Dealer broadcasts the game state to all players.
-For instance, when the Dealer deals a card, it is sent to all players, even if the hand is not for a given player.
+For instance, when the Dealer deals a card, Dealer sends the card all players.
-This is so that all players can "see" the table and if necessary, count cards.
+Thus, all players can "see" the table.
-The player's job is to render this information.
-If a player receives Ace+10, this is of course a Blackjack.
+The player's job is to process render the cards and wait for its turn.
+For instance, if a player receives Ace+10, this is of course a Blackjack.
-However, the player doesn't have to determine this.
-Dealer broadcasts "blackjack" to all players.
+However, the player doesn't have to determine fact.
+Dealer, after send this hand to all players, broadcasts "blackjack" for everyone.

-A key design feature is hands themselves are not passed around among players or over the network.
+A key design feature is hands are not passed around among players or over the network.
 Instead, Charlie uses _hand ids_.
 A hand id is a unique key for a hand.
-Each player has one or more hands, as far as the dealer is concerned.
-Thus, when Dealer hits a hand, it sends a Card object and a hand id.
+Thus, when Dealer transmits a card, Thus, when Dealer hits a hand, it sends a *Card* object and a hand id.
 If the corresponding hand does not belong to a given player, the player can ignore the card.
 If however the hand id corresponds to a hand a player owns, the player has to respond.
-The permissible responses are hit, stay, double-down, surrender, and in theory, split which is not yet fully implemented.
+The permissible responses are hit, stay, double-down, and in theory, surrender and split which are not implemented.

-If, of course, the player busts on a hit or double-down, there is no permissible request.
-Game is over for that player.
-In that case, Dealer tells the player it has broke so the player just needs to wait for Dealer before making the next player.
+If, of course, the player busts on a hit or double-down, there is no permissible request for the player to make of Dealer.
+The game is over for that player.
+In that case, Dealer tells the player it has broke so the player just needs to wait for the end game signal from the Deal before starting again.

-Dealer only deals with instances of *IPlayer*, a Java interface.
+Dealer only communicates with instances of *IPlayer*, a Java interface.
-Thus, Dealer mostly doesn't know or care if IPlayer is a real player or a bot.
+Dealer mostly doesn't know or care if IPlayer is a real player or a bot.
-The exception is when placing bets.
-Dealer starts a new game only when Dealer receives a bet from *RealPlayer* which is an implementation of IPlayer.
+Dealer starts a new game only when
+Dealer receives a bet from *RealPlayer* which is an implementation of IPlayer.
+Although RealPlayer interfaces to a "real" player on the client side, Deal is completely unaware of the networking hierarchy.
+As the controller in MVC, Dealer is the controller with different views.
-However, RealPlayer could also be a bot.
-It's just in practice RealPlayer is associated with a "real" player on the client.

 ###Plugins
 Charlie has six (6) types of plugins:

-1. Shoes
+1. Shoe
-2. B9 bots
+2. B9 bot
-3. N6 bots
+3. N6 bot
-4. Gerty bots
+4. Gerty bot
-5. Side bets
+5. Side bet
 6. Advisor

-There is a system-wide properties file: _charlie.props_.
-It contains plugin declarations.

-###Shoes
+The properties file, _charlie.props_, declares the plugin values.
+Charlie checks charlie.props and if the plugin is not found or there is an exception trying to instantiate the plugin, Charlie recovers gracefully and runs without the plugin.
+The only exception the shoe plugins.
+Charlie requires a shoe and the server crashes without one.

+###Shoe plugin
-A _shoe_ contains instances of *Card* objects from which Dealer deals to players.
+A shoe contains instances of *Card* objects from which Dealer deals to players.
-A shoe must implement the behaviors give by *IShoe*.
+A shoe must implement *IShoe*, a Java interface.
-There is a concrete class, *Shoe*, which implements IShoe.
+Built into Charlie is a concrete class, *Shoe*, which implements IShoe.
-Shoe has six randomly shuffled decks for "serious" play and/or training.
+This class has six decks for "serious" play and/or training.
 In general, however, an IShoe may contain as many or as few cards as necessary.
 Thus, shoes are very useful for debugging purposes.

-There is a property, _charlie.shoe_ in charlie.props.
-The value must be a fully qualified subclass of *Shoe*.
+There is a property, _charlie.shoe_ in the properties files, charlie.props.
+The value must be a fully qualified instance of IShoe.
 Here's an example

     charlie.shoe charlie.card.Shoe01

+The key is "charlie.shoe" and the value is "charlie.card.Shoe01".
-It turns out the *Shoe01* is a one-deck shoe which I've found helpful for testing.
+It turns out the Shoe01 is a one-deck shoe which I've found helpful for testing.

-When Dealer starts, it looks for this property and constructs a _charlie.card.Shoe00_.
+When House constructs Dealer, Dealer looks for the shoe property and tries to construct a the IShoe.
+The shoe designer's job is to create the shoe by implementing IShoe methods.
+As safe and simple approach is to extend *Shoe* which implements IShoe.
 You then just need to add cards to *cards* which is a *List<Card>*.

-Dealer then uses this shoe.
-If you use your own shoe, you just have to make sure the class is in the Charlie project class path via a jar file or source in the IDE.
+You have to make certain the IShoe implementation is in the Charlie project class path.
+You do this by adding a jar or project to the IDE.
+Either one works.

 ###Cards
 There are two types of cards: *Card* and *ACard*.
-Card is used
-by the controller (i.e., the server) and view (i.e., the client) to implement the play rules.
+The controller (i.e., Dealer) and the view (i.e., *ATable*) use Card.
+Only the view uses ACard.

 Card objects have rank and suit.
 The following snippet constructs a three of spades:

     Card card = new Card(3, Card.Suit.SPADES)